 The primary benefit for your business is the extra exposure that OTAs generate, allowing your hotel to attract guests who might not have found you through other channels.
 It is also the most popular distribution channel for mobile users, with PhocusWright finding that around 64 percent of all mobile bookings come from an OTA.

 Depending if you are a hotel chain, an independent hotel and the location of your property a commission system of somewhere between 15 and 25 percent will usually be in place.
 Online travel agents may, therefore, be the distribution that produces the least revenue per room.
 Nevertheless, the incremental business can make it worthwhile and with the right incentives, customers can be encouraged to book directly in future.

 In order to get the most out of OTAs, it is important to keep the information you provide them with up-to-date and ensure you also give them accurate descriptions of rooms and high quality photographs.
 Moreover, you should aim to respond to customer reviews as quickly as possible, in order to limit the impact of any negative feedback.

 3. Global Distribution Systems (GDS)

-Finally, a global distribution system, or GDS, is a network that is primarily used by travel agents to book things like airline seats, hotel rooms and car rentals for their clients and customers.
+Finally, a global distribution system, or GDS system, is a network that is primarily used by travel agents to book things like airline seats, hotel rooms and car rentals for their clients and customers.
 Through a GDS, these various different services are usually consolidated, making the process of booking far easier.
-The main GDS are Amadeus, Galileo, Worldspan and Sabre.
+The main GDS systems are Amadeus, Travelport and Sabre.

 In most cases, a GDS will cater to a global market of travel consortia (e.g. American Express, BCD, Carlson Wagonlit and ABC).
 This particular distribution channel remains important for hotels and can allow you to foster positive relationships with travel agents, resulting in greater commercial demand for your hotel rooms.